stereokai/instantsprites/README.md

 ### How does it work?

-It is important to note, that this script assumes the folder it is given, is located inside `images_dir`, as configured in the the project's Compass config.rb.
+It is important to note, that this script assumes the folder it is given, is located inside `images_dir`, as configured in the project's Compass config.rb.
 It also assumes that all files in this folder are **png** images.

-It then runs through all of the files looking for names which end with one of the states found in the `states` array, which should look like this:
+It then runs through all files looking for names which end with one of the states found in the `states` array, which means your folder should look like this:
 ```
 ├── Sprite folder
 |	├── button-name-normal.png